Client: Removed for Privacy “RP”

 Fixed fire system: None

-Comments: Safety equipment for fire fighting protection appears faulty as there was no fire extinguisher sighted.
-Personal flotation devices appear suitable for near coastal use.
-Distress signal flares have expired certification.
-The vessel has a canister air horn that no longer has pressure.
-The navigational and anchor lights are properly arranged, installed but the bow rail combination light does not work and the stern light is partially obstructed by the outboard motor.
+Comments: Safety equipment for firefighting protection is not present.
+Personal flotation devices appear satisfactory for near coastal use.
+Current distress signal flares are not aboard.
+No sound signaling device is aboard.
+The navigational and anchor lights are properly arranged, installed, but not functional.
 The ground tackle including the anchor and rode was visually inspected as installed and appears satisfactory.
 The entire length of the anchor rode was not inspected and should be inspected prior to use.